Stucco repair can be an easy task.

 However, like any type of siding, stucco is vulnerable to impact damage and settling.
+Climbing plants can also take over and lay down roots deep inside its surface.

 Though some damage is inevitable, fortunately, you can repair and seal cracks and holes in stucco.